Coin Flipper API

 GET Endpoint

-Here are examples of how to call the Coin Flipper API in different programming languages:
+How to call the Coin Flipper API in different programming languages.

 curl -X GET \